 These include, but are not restricted to, people who identify as lesbian, gay, bisexual, asexual, celibate, polyamorous, non-monogamous; swingers and those involved in BDSM or Kink lifestyles or practices; or anyone on the trans and gender-variant spectrum (e.g. trans women, trans men, non-binary gender people, cross dressers/transvestites, genderqueer, androgynes, intersex people, and those living with variations in sex development) and people whose relationships may sit outside the traditional monogamy-for-life model.

-Successful candidates who pass all the elements of the course will graduate with a Post-Graduate Diploma in Gender, Sexuality and Relationship Diversity Therapy.
+Successful candidates who pass all the elements of the course will graduate with a Foundation Certificate in Gender, Sexuality and Relationship Diversity Therapy.

-*The Award for a qualified allied health professional would be a Post-Graduate Diploma in Gender, Sexuality and Relationship Diversity Studies.
+*The Award for a qualified allied health professional would be a Foundation Certificate in Gender, Sexuality and Relationship Diversity Studies.

 To keep the course fees affordable and allow us to be as responsive and flexible as possible with the curriculum, we have decided for the time being to forgo University validation.
 However, we are pleased to report the course has been recognised for Advanced Specialised Training status with the National Counselling Society and is Accredited by the National Council of Psychotherapists.

-Application Procedure – We ask that you complete an application form outlining your training and experience to date, and then attend an interview via Skype.
+Application Procedure – We ask that you complete an application form outlining your training and experience to date, and then attend an interview via Zoom.

 Course Fees [UNDER REVIEW] – £2,250 per annum (£5,100 total) incl tuition, accommodation and meals (additional nights can be arranged at low cost if participants wish to arrive early or stay beyond the dates of the course). £500 deposit is due on acceptance of the offer of a place.

 Pink Therapy has always had a commitment to capacity-building in disadvantaged groups who may be underrepresented in the counselling field.
 We will therefore be offering two of the 15 available places on the course at a 30% discount.
 There will be a bursary for a Trans- or Gender-Variant-identified therapist and another bursary for a Black, Asian and Minority Ethnic (BAME) therapist.